 The current Trustees are:

-- Treasurer: Brian Cornock
+- Treasurer: Alan Henderson.

-- Publications: Ann Baillie
+- Publications: Alex Doig.

 All previous Trustee Meeting Minutes are available to read.

 I was brought up and have always stayed in Inverurie or surrounding area, apart from when my job as a subsea engineer in the oil and gas industry took me to various locations in UK and overseas.
-I have walked regularly over the tops and lower levels of Bennachie for several years and enjoy the area greatly, this being the reason I joined the Bailies of Bennachie.
+I have walked regularly over the tops and lower levels of Bennachie for several years and enjoy the area greatly, this being the main reason I joined the Bailies of Bennachie.